luveti/ipmpsc/README.md

 This library provides a type-safe, high-performance inter-process channel implementation based on a shared memory ring buffer.
-It uses [bincode](https://github.com/TyOverby/bincode) for (de)serialization, including zero-copy deserialization, making it ideal for messages with large `&str` or `&[u8]` fields.
+It uses [bincode](https://github.com/TyOverby/bincode) for encoding/decoding, including zero-copy decoding, making it ideal for messages with large `&str` or `&[u8]` fields.
 And it has a name that rolls right off the tongue.

 ## Examples